iModeljsJumpStart/imodeljsjumpstart.github.io/challenges/challenge-imodel-console.md

 <code>SELECT ECInstanceId, UserLabel, Origin FROM Bis.SpatialElement</code>
 </div>

-### 3) While the origin tells us where the spatial element is - it doesn't tell us the size of the element.
+### 3) While the origin tells us where the spatial element is, it doesn't tell us the size of the element.
 We'll need to query from class "Bis.SpatialIndex" for this.

 * Class [Bis.SpatialIndex](https://www.imodeljs.org/bis/domains/biscore.ecschema/#spatialindex) contains range information for spatial elements
 * Try to write a query (similar to step 1) that lists all information available in class `Bis.SpatialIndex`